NG-Netha-Mrji/PMpal/README.md

 ## How to Use

 1. **Enter Inquiry**
-   - Type or paste a customer inquiry in the text box provided.
+   - Paste the email content to be decoded in the text box provided.

 2. **Generate Response**
-   - Click **Generate Response** to analyze the inquiry and view key insights.
+   - Click **Generate Response** for LLM to analyze the email and provide key insights.

 3. **Draft Email**
-   - Use the **Draft Email** button to generate a professional reply.
+   - Use the **Draft Email** button to generate a professional reply if you need help in drafting a response.
+This is not mandatory.

 4. **Copy Content**
-   - Use the "Copy to Clipboard" button to save the generated response or email draft.
+   - Use the "Copy to Clipboard" button to save the key insights or the email draft.

 ---